aakash2809/devTinder-web/README.md

 - login and see your data is comming properly in store
 - navBar should update as soon as user logged in
 - Refector code and create proper structured create component folder and move all components to this folder
+- You should not be access other routes without login
+- If the token is not present you should be redirect to login page